Bachelor of International Studies

 SSU has a strong commitment to educating and equipping students to be informed world citizens.
 For more than two decades SSU students have travelled and studied abroad in Europe, the Middle East, Asia, and Africa.
 This international experience is foundational to SSU’s Bachelor of International Studies undergraduate degree.
 This degree is slightly different from our Bachelor of Arts in International Studies because of the one year practical component, which you can do before or after you complete your studies in St. Stephen.

 - innovative thinking and serious reflection on pressing global questions of economic development, social justice, and environmental sustainability

-- blending biblical, historical, and contemporary views on world civilizations with compelling cross-cultural experiences
+- blending historical, contemporary and Christian views on world civilizations with compelling cross-cultural experiences

 - one year of applied study at a technical or community college